reset, I don't know how to access the server. What is the

 always goes to my own TurboMeeting home page.

 Sometimes my attendees see a frozen screen of mine.

 attendees cannot join my meetings after they install

-The appliance comes with a console cable.
+The server comes with a console cable.
 How can I use the

-cable to access the appliance to take a look?
+cable to access the server to take a look?